 Employers are also interested in seeing evidence that you have resilience.
 This is partly because after investing a lot of time and money into your recruitment they don’t want you to resign in the early weeks after the first challenging day at work if something doesn’t go right.

-They may ask about your resilience in an interview, for example:
+Employers may ask about your resilience in an interview, for example:

 Tell us about a time when you coped under pressure?
 (Competency-based interview questions)